segmentio/segment-docs/src/connections/alerting.md

 1. Open your workspace and navigate to the [event streaming source](/docs/connections/sources/#event-streams-sources) you'd like to configure alerts for.
 2. Select the Alerts tab and click **Create alert**.
 3. On the Create alert sidesheet, enter a percentage of source volume change that you'd like to be notified for.
-4. Select one or more channels you'd like to receive alerts in.
+4. Select one or more of the following alert channels:
   - **Email**: Select this to receive notifications at the provided email address.
   - **Slack**: Select this to send alerts to one or more channels in your workspace.
   - **In-app**: Select this to receive notifications in the Segment app.
 To view your notifications, select the bell next to your user icon in the Segment app.